ArnaudBuchholz/reserve/docs/v1_to_v2.md

 [🔝 REserve documentation](README.md)

-Because of the **breaking changes** in v2, here are some recommendations on how to migrate from v1.
+Because of the **breaking changes** in v2, here are some recommendations on how to migrate from [v1](https://github.com/ArnaudBuchholz/reserve/blob/1.x/docs/README.md).

 ## 📦 Dependencies

 REserve does not support `mime` and `colors` packages anymore :
 * The [`log` helper](log.md) produces non colored traces.
 * Mime types, if needed, can be overloaded / completed directly on the [`file`](file.md) mapping through the `mime-types` setting.
-The list of default mime types is available [here](https://github.com/ArnaudBuchholz/reserve/blob/main/reserve/src/mime.json).
+The default list of mime types is available [here](https://github.com/ArnaudBuchholz/reserve/blob/main/reserve/src/mime.json).

 ## ⚙ `custom` handler

-### `watch` option
+### 🚫 `watch` option

 The `watch` option has been removed.

-If you need to refresh the implementation of a custom function when the module timestamp changes, create a wrapper to proxify the module and reload it when needed.
+If you need to refresh the implementation of a custom function when the implementation module timestamp changes, create a wrapper to proxify the module and reload it when needed.

 ```javascript
 const { stat } = require('fs/promises')